alexandrebvd/udacity-capstone-project-credit-card-fraud-prediction/README.md

 The objective was to create simple and commonly used machine learning models like logistic regression, KNN, random forest and maybe others to compare how they perform regarding the metric chosen (AUC) for the task of predicting fraudulent credit card transactions.
-After that, I created an ensemble model that combines the answers provided by the simple models as a way of further enhancing the result.
+After that, I created an ensemble model that combines the predictions provided by the simple models as a way of further enhancing the performance.

 ## Installing Python packages